BabylonJS/Documentation/content/templates/repos_landing.md

 video-content:
 ---

-Useful template repositories to aid in development.
+Useful community based template repositories to aid in development.
+Maintainance is the responsibility of the repository owners.